 - Higher reward limits and better redemption value

-- Often includes bill payment or grocery rewards
+- Often includes grocery or bill payment rewards

 (1.)
 Best Entry-Level Fuel Credit Cards in India (₹199–₹500 Fee)

-Entry-level fuel credit cards are made for everyday commuters — mostly bike riders, small car users, students and first-time credit card holders.
-The main idea is simple: spend small money on fuel, but still receive meaningful savings.
+Entry-level fuel credit cards are designed for everyday commuters — especially bike riders, small car owners, students, and first-time credit card users.
+The idea is simple: even with low fuel spending, you still receive noticeable savings.

-These cards usually work best when monthly petrol spending stays around ₹2,000 to ₹5,000.
-Instead of premium travel perks, they focus on practical savings like surcharge waiver and reward points that directly convert into free petrol.
+These cards work best when monthly petrol spending is around ₹2,000 to ₹5,000.
+Instead of travel perks, they focus on practical benefits like surcharge waiver and reward points that convert directly into free petrol.

-Banks call a card entry-level when approval requirements are lower — salary requirement is usually ₹15k–₹25k/month, credit history can be new around 725 or Above, and annual fee stays under ₹500.
-You can also read how cards are classified here → Credit Card Types & Eligibility Guide
+What does “Entry-Level Card” actually mean? – Banks classify a card as entry-level when approval requirements are easier — salary eligibility is usually ₹15k–₹25k per month, credit history can be new (around 725+ score), and the annual fee stays under ₹500.
+You can also read card classifications here → Credit Card Types & Eligibility Guide

-If your fuel expense is low, premium cards do NOT give extra benefit.
-Because fuel cards have monthly reward caps, a ₹2,500 petrol user and ₹10,000 petrol user often earn almost the same reward in premium cards — which makes entry-level cards more profitable for light commuters.
+Quick Tip: If your fuel usage is low, premium cards rarely give extra benefits.
+Because most fuel cards have monthly reward caps, a ₹2,500 petrol user and a ₹10,000 petrol user often earn similar rewards, which makes entry-level cards more profitable for light commuters.

 - ~5% fuel points at IndianOil petrol pumps